 Aspen Backcountry Marathon Safety Plan.
 This race will be a limited support race.
 There will be water stations, volunteer crews with EMT and First Responder experience.
 Please do not expect a high level of runner support like other marathons can offer.
 The logistics of a backcountry race makes additional support very difficult.
 In addition, we have to be careful about impacting the environment since it is at a high altitude, remote, and on National Forest Service land.

 The Aspen Backcountry Marathon and Half Marathon is a CUPLESS COURSES!
 We recommend participants to carry their own hydration system.

 Overall winner awards will be presented once results are verified.
 Top finisher awards by age group will be handed out as the winners come in.

 The Start/Finish of the Marathon and Half Marathon is at Rio Grande Park, located on Rio Grande Place in Aspen.
 To get there (from Glenwood Springs), follow Highway 82 into Aspen where it becomes Main Street.
 Turn left on N. Mill St, the make the first right on to Rio Grande Place.
 The race start/finish is at Rio Grande Park on the left.

 From Snowmass: Follow Brush Creek Road from Snowmass to Hwy 82.
 Turn right at the light to merge onto Hwy 82 into Aspen and follow it into where it becomes Main Street.
 Same as above.

-*Note: On-street parking next to the finish will be limited and street closures may occur.
+*Note: There is no on-street parking next to the finish.
 Covered parking is available near the start at the Rio Grande Parking Garage: 427 Rio Grande Place off Mill Street.
-Free parking is located in the west end starting at Bleeker Street and Monarch St. going west.
-No paid parking on the weekends.
+Free parking is located in the west end starting at Bleeker Street and Monarch St. going west